stavrosmachinima/restWebApi/README.md

 # Title: Administer matches and their odds

-## Introduction: This is a REST Web API application developed in Java Spring Boot, whose goal is to help the user to CRUD all of the matches and their odds they may have in a betting game.
+## Introduction: This is a REST Web API application developed in Java Spring Boot, whose goal is to help the user to CRUD matches and the odds they may have in a betting game.

 **System Overview**: CRUD Match and MatchOdds by use of HTTP Verbs.